 "How—!"

-"Wait, hold on—!"
+"Wait, hang on, hold on!"

-"Is it really you?
+"Is it real?
 It's really you, right?"

-And they were asked to leave.
+And they were thrown out.

 Outside the shop, the four of them lined up on the pavement.

-"When did you get here!?"
+"When did you get here?!"

 "A week ago."

-All three froze.
+The three of them froze.

-"A week…"
+"A week......"

 Yugi repeated it slowly.

-"You've been here for a week?"
+"You've been here a week?"

 "Why didn't you contact us!"

-Joey's voice rose again.
+Joey's voice went loud again.

 Atem thought for a moment.

-"Mostly at the Kaiba mansion.
-A holiday, I suppose?"
+"Mostly at the Kaiba mansion, on... vacation?"

-Tristan started to say something and stopped.
+Tristan started to say something and gave up.

-"The Kaiba mansion… you mean, Kaiba's?"
+"The Kaiba mansion...... you mean, that Kaiba's?"

-Joey said it slowly.
+Joey said slowly.

-"Is there another one?"
+"Is there another Kaiba mansion?"

-"He's not that considerate a person."
+"He's not that considerate a human being, that guy."

 "He's putting me up."

-"Holiday, you said?
+"Did you say vacation?
 You?
 At Kaiba's house?"

 "Is that strange?"

-"Were you two really that close?"
+"Were you two ever that close?"

 Tristan tilted his head.